RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

 ### Applications

+RFs are used in a wide range of industries such as:

+-   Banking industry to detect who will use bank’s services most frequently.
+-   Healthcare industry into patient’s medical history and predict likely diseases.
+-   Pharmaceutical industry to predict drug sensitivity of a medicine.

 ### Pros

 -   Reduced risk of overfitting.
-When a single decision tree is made, there is a possibly to fir all the observations in the training data, but with RF, it helps alleviate that since averaging uncorrelated tress decreases both variance and prediction error.
+When a single decision tree is made, there is a possibly to for all the observations in the training data, but with RF, it helps alleviate that since averaging uncorrelated tress decreases both variance and prediction error.
 -   Easy to decide feature importance.
+-   No scaling or transformation of the data is needed, and thus use data set as is.
+-   RFs has a lower variance than a single decision tree.
+-   Maintains good accuracy even with significant amount of data missing.

 ### Cons

 -   Works best with large datasets, thus datasets that are small do not yield significant results.
+-   Found to yield biased results when dealing with categorical variables.
+-   RFs algo requires more computational power to run.
+-   Prediction takes a longer time compared to other algos.
+-   Little control over the algo, it is sometimes treated as a “black box” algo.

+Now, let’s look at the data one more time.

 Recall that:

 -   0 = No Caesarian Birth
 -   1 = Caesarian Birth

-Now, let’s look at the data one more time.

 ``` r
 #look at the data again to see the structure of it